 Are you changing your recommendations for maintenance therapy?

 We would recommend trying to stay on schedule for chemo and IT chemo.
 Some suggest 50% dose reduction of glucocorticoids during maintenance; in many of the European countries, neither prednisone/dexamethasone nor vincristine are included during the maintenance treatment.
 If a patient becomes COVID+, would hold all maintenance therapy until symptoms are resolved for 14 days.
 Minimize clinic visits by sending medications to patients and follow them as much as possible via telemedicine and home blood draws.

 How are you treating patients with relapsed/resistant leukemia?

-For B-ALL: Try to avoid hospitalization by using inotuzumab or quickly transitioning blinatumomab to outpatient if possible.
+For B-ALL: Try to avoid hospitalization by using inotuzumab or quickly transitioning blinatumomab to outpatient (at home with home-care administered bag changes) if possible.
 Some CAR T-cell trials have re-opened.

 For T-ALL: Nelarabine/nelarabine-based regimens may be given as usual.

 Patients who achieve CR2 should be considered for allogeneic transplant expeditiously despite the pandemic.